How Worried Should You Be About A Disease You've Never Heard Of?

 What are the chances of a widespread outbreak?

-Tick-borne diseases are normally found in [specific] geographically areas.
+Tick-borne diseases are normally found in [specific] geographical areas.
 Mosquito-borne viruses can spread rapidly, like the way we have seen Zika blowing through countries.
 That's not the case for tick-borne viruses.
 Unlike mosquitoes, ticks have a small range and have certain habitat requirements.

 But ticks can be transported by birds or other animal hosts.
 Their distribution can expand with global warming, too; some ticks are now found in regions where they previously were not found.
 But that expansion is slow.